Forensic Nursing Programs

 3. University of California Riverside

 The University of California, Riverside’s professional certificate in Forensic Nursing comes from the Extension Professional Studies division.
-The online Forensic Nurse Practitioner program requires the completion of 16-credit units that can be completed in nine to fifteen months.
+The online Forensic Nurse Practitioner program requires the completion of 16-credit units that most students complete in nine to fifteen months.
 Certificate applicants must already hold a Registered Nursing license in the state in which they practice.
 The forensic nurse program opens up career opportunities in the areas of law enforcement, specialty hospital units, social service, and medical forensics.
-UC Riverside certificate programs have been accredited by the California Board of Registered Nursing (CBRN).
+UC Riverside certificate programs have accreditation from the California Board of Registered Nursing (CBRN).

-Degree: Forensic Graduate Certificate (MUST hold a current RN)
+Degree: Forensic Nursing Professional Certificate (MUST hold a current RN license)

 4. Penn State World Campus

-The Penn State World Campus online undergraduate Certificate in Nursing Forensics program is a four-course, 12-credit program that can be applied to Penn State’s RN to BSN program, or as an independent certificate.
-Certificate holders graduating from Penn State’s Forensic Nursing Certificate programs can connect the dots between medicine and the application of the law.
+The Penn State World Campus online undergraduate Certificate in Nursing Forensics program.
+After students complete the 12-credit program, they can apply to Penn State’s RN to BSN program, or as an independent certificate.
+Certificate holders graduating from Penn State’s certificate program for forensic nurses connect the dots between medicine and the application of the law.
 Their forensic nurse program prepares nursing professionals to collect evidence and spot the blatant and subtle signs of assault, stalking, and violence.

-The Penn State World Campus, also known as Penn State Online, was established in 1998.
-The Penn State World Campus was created to open educational opportunities across the world to those who cannot attend classes on Penn State’s many campuses.
+The Penn State World Campus, also known as Penn State Online, started in 1998.
+The World Campus opened educational opportunities across the world to those who cannot attend classes on Penn State’s many campuses.
 Penn State is not new to the distance-learning concept as it was the country’s first school to offer a correspondence course in 1892.

 Degree: 12-credit Undergraduate Certificate in Forensic Nursing